Here’s How the Bald Eagle Almost Wasn’t the National Bird

 In 1775, Franklin proposed the country use a rattlesnake as the national symbol in a letter later attributed to him that was published in the Pennsylvania Journal.
 Franklin, after all, is the one who came up with the snake divided into eight sections with the words, “Join or Die” underneath.
 Franklin explained that part of his thinking in choosing the rattlesnake was because it wasn’t found outside of America.

 The eagle design Franklin criticized was created by Pennsylvania lawyer William Barton.
 Charles Thomson, the secretary of Congress, replaced it with an American bald eagle.

 The competition was fierce

 Among the other birds under consideration were a two-headed eagle, a rooster, a dove and a phoenix in flames, which really isn’t a bird.
 The debate of the Great Seal goes back to 1776 and Congress didn’t adopted a seal until 1782.
 The bald eagle wasn’t officially chosen as the national bird until 1789.
-These are the 16 history questions everyone gets wrong.
+Now that you know about the national bird, see if you can answer these 16 history questions people always get wrong.

 A real debate

 Franklin suggested a Biblical scene of Moses and Pharaoh.
 Jefferson suggested a scene of children of Israel and Anglo-Saxon figures.
 Adams wanted Hercules.
 Eventually, elements from each of the three committees were combined to create the Great Seal and it included the bald eagle.